PUNEETH-KUMAR-M/E-commerce_site/README.md

-TasknTrade E-Commerce Website
+🌟 TasknTrade E-Commerce Website
-Table of Contents
+📌 Table of Contents
-Introduction
+- Introduction
-Demo
+- 🚀 Demo
-Run
+- 🛠️ Run
-Technology
+- ⚙️ Technology
-Features
+- 🌟 Features
-Database Models
+- 🗄️ Database Models
-Color Palette
+- 🎨 Color Palette
-License
+- 📜 License

-Introduction
+📖 Introduction
 TasknTrade is a virtual e-commerce website built using Node.js, Express.js, and Mongoose.
 It allows users to browse products, add them to their cart, and complete purchases using Razorpay for payment processing.
-The application also includes an admin panel for managing users, products, orders, and categories.
+An admin panel is available for managing users, products, orders, and categories.

-Note: Please read the Run section before opening an issue.
+🔹 Note: Please read the Run section before opening an issue.

-Demo
+🎥 Demo
-The website simulates a real store where users can add products to their cart and proceed to checkout.
-Payments are processed using Razorpay.
+The website simulates a real store experience, allowing users to:
+✔️ Browse products
+✔️ Add items to the cart
+✔️ Proceed to checkout
+✔️ Payments processed via Razorpay
-Important: Please do not provide real payment information during testing.
+⚠️ Important: Do not provide real payment information during testing.

-To access the admin panel (/admin), you need to provide the admin email and password.
+🔐 To access the admin panel (/admin), you need to provide the admin email and password.

-Run
+🛠️ Run
+⚡ Environment Variables
-To run this application, you need to set up your own environment variables.
-These variables are stored in a .env file at the root of the project.
+Before running the application, you must set up your own .env file at the root of the project.
 Below are the required variables:

-MONGO_URI: Connection string for your MongoDB Atlas database.
-SESSION_SECRET: A secret string for session management.
-RAZORPAY_KEY_ID and RAZORPAY_KEY_SECRET: Razorpay API keys for payment processing.
-GMAIL_EMAIL and GMAIL_PASSWORD: Email credentials for Nodemailer to send/receive emails.
-ADMIN_EMAIL and ADMIN_PASSWORD: Credentials for accessing the admin panel.
-ADMIN_COOKIE_NAME and ADMIN_COOKIE_PASSWORD: Cookie name and password for AdminJS authentication.
-Steps to Run:
-Clone the repository and navigate to the project directory.
-Set up the .env file with the above variables.
-Seed the database:
-Navigate to the seedDB folder.
-Run:
-Start the application:
-Technology
-The application is built with the following technologies:

-Node.js: Backend runtime environment.
-MongoDB: NoSQL database for storing application data.
-Express.js: Web framework for building the application.
-Bootstrap: Frontend framework for styling.
-FontAwesome: Icon library for UI elements.
-Razorpay API: Payment gateway for checkout.
-Mapbox API: Displays a map on the "About Us" page.
-AdminJS: Admin panel for managing the application.
-Nodemailer: Sends emails from the "Contact Us" form.
-Passport.js: Authentication middleware.
-Express Validator: Validates form inputs.
-Features
-User Features:
-Create an account, log in, or log out.
-Browse available products.
-Add products to the shopping cart.
-View and delete items from the cart.
-Checkout (requires login).
-View order history in the user profile.
-Admin Features:
-Log in or log out of the admin panel.
-Manage database records:
-View, add, edit, or delete users, products, orders, and categories.
-Note: The cart model is not modifiable by admins.
-Database Models
-The application uses the following Mongoose schemas:

-User Schema:
-username (String)
-email (String)
-password (String)
-Category Schema:
-title (String)
-slug (String)
-Product Schema:
-productCode (String)
-title (String)
-imagePath (String)
-description (String)
-price (Number)
-category (ObjectId - references the Category schema) manufacturer (String) available (Boolean) createdAt (Date)
-Cart Schema:
-items (Array of items)
-totalQty (Number)
-totalCost (Number)
-user (ObjectId - references the User schema)
-Order Schema:
-user (ObjectId - references the User schema) cart (Object containing items, totalQty, and totalCost) address (String) paymentId (String) createdAt (Date) delivered (Boolean)
-Color Palette
-The application uses the following color palette:

-Dark Blue: #1a237e
-Light Blue: #478ba2
-Dark Orange: #e9765b
-Green: #b6e3d4
-Ivory: #f8f1e9
-Black: #1a1a1a
-License
-This project is licensed under the MIT License.
+🔹 MONGO_URI → MongoDB Atlas connection string
+🔹 SESSION_SECRET → Secret string for session management
+🔹 RAZORPAY_KEY_ID & RAZORPAY_KEY_SECRET → Razorpay API keys
+🔹 GMAIL_EMAIL & GMAIL_PASSWORD → Credentials for Nodemailer
+🔹 ADMIN_EMAIL & ADMIN_PASSWORD → Admin login credentials
+🔹 ADMIN_COOKIE_NAME & ADMIN_COOKIE_PASSWORD → AdminJS authentication
+🔧 Steps to Run
+1️⃣ Clone the repository
+2️⃣ Navigate to the project directory
+3️⃣ Set up the .env file with the variables above
+4️⃣ Seed the database
+- Go to the seedDB folder
+- Run: node seed.js
+5️⃣ Start the application

+npm install
+npm start

+⚙️ Technology
+This project is powered by:
+✔️ Node.js → Backend runtime environment
+✔️ MongoDB → NoSQL database
+✔️ Express.js → Web framework
+✔️ Bootstrap → Styling framework
+✔️ FontAwesome → Icon library
+✔️ Razorpay API → Payment gateway
+✔️ Mapbox API → Map display
+✔️ AdminJS → Admin panel
+✔️ Nodemailer → Email service
+✔️ Passport.js → Authentication
+✔️ Express Validator → Form validation

+🌟 Features
+👥 User Features
+✔️ Create an account, log in, or log out
+✔️ Browse available products
+✔️ Add products to shopping cart
+✔️ View and manage cart
+✔️ Checkout (requires login)
+✔️ View order history
+🔑 Admin Features
+✔️ Log in or log out of the admin panel
+✔️ Manage database records
+✔️ View, add, edit, or delete users, products, orders, and categories 🚨 Note: Admins cannot modify the cart model.

+🗄️ Database Models
+The app uses Mongoose schemas for structured data management:
+🔹 User Schema → username, email, password
+🔹 Category Schema → title, slug
+🔹 Product Schema → productCode, title, imagePath, description, price, category, manufacturer, available, createdAt 🔹 Cart Schema → items, totalQty, totalCost, user
+🔹 Order Schema → user, cart, address, paymentId, createdAt, delivered

+🎨 Color Palette
+The website uses a sleek color scheme:
+🔵 Dark Blue: #1a237e
+🔷 Light Blue: #478ba2
+🟠 Dark Orange: #e9765b
+🟢 Green: #b6e3d4
+🟡 Ivory: #f8f1e9
+⚫ Black: #1a1a1a

+📜 License
+📝 This project is licensed under the MIT License.
 See the LICENSE file for details.

+✨ Hope this colorful README enhances the understanding and usability of your TasknTrade project! 🚀 Let me know if you need any refinements! 🎨